• Skip to primary navigation

 • Sparkling Water - Adding sparkling water is a trick that I learned when I lived in Romania and made Romanian crepes, clătite.
 Those bubbles help to aerate the batter and make for extra light, tender crepes.

-melting butter in a skillet
+melting a stick of butter in a skillet

 How to Make Crepes